On the minimum number of chips allowing an infinite Chip-firing game: Abstract

 \section{Abstract}

-In this article, we provide three formulas allowing to compute the minimum amount of initial chips leading to an infinite Chip-firing game.
+In this article, we provide three formulas allowing to compute the minimum amount of initial chips leading to an infinite Chip-firing game, answering a question originally posed by Björner and Lovász in 1992.
 These formulas hold for strongly connected directed loop-free multigraphs and generalize what was already known in the Eulerian case.
-In addition to the many theoretical aspects, some algorithmic consequences are also investigated.
+The various proofs heavily rely on a notion of \textit{dynamical bound}, which allows to encode some specific sequences of chip configurations.